WeirdFishez/stocks_analysis/README.md

 In the end, our refactored code saw a significant increase in the scripts runtime (see attached runTimeTest.png).
 The refactored code was able to process the 2017 data .1796875 seconds faster while 2018 data saw a .5375976 second improvement.

 Summary

-Pros and Cons of Refactoring Code in General\n
+Pros and Cons of Refactoring Code in General

 ○ Pros